-At Zogics, we provide top quality AED devices covering Phillips, Zoll and Defibtech models.
-We are the fitness industry’s one-stop shop for all your needs and we are always ready to help.
-Need an AED-device or accessories?
+At Zogics, we provide top-quality AED devices covering Phillips, Zoll, and Defibtech models.
+Need an AED device or accessories?
 Check us out today!

 Empower your staff and reassure your community with our FREE downloadable cleaning and disinfecting guides for fitness centers, educational settings, hospitality facilities and more.